By Cohort | |

 Wilsaan Joiner

-CAMPOS Faculty Scholar (2018-2019) and Associate Professor, College of Biological Sciences, Department of Neurobiology, Physiology, and Behavior, Department of Neurology, School of Medicine
+Professor, Neurobiology, Physiology, and Behavior, College of Biological Sciences; Neurology, School of Medicine

 Wilsaan Joiner studies how we use different sources of information to aid behavior, ranging from visual perception to movement planning and updating.
 Specifically, his laboratory is interested in how external and internally-generated sensory information is integrated in healthy individuals, in comparison to certain disease and impaired populations (e.g., Schizophrenia and upper extremity amputees).
 He received his PhD in Biomedical Engineering from the Johns Hopkins University School of Medicine, and completed his postdoctoral training at Harvard University and the National Eye Institute.
 Prior to UC Davis, he was a faculty member in the Bioengineering department at George Mason University.